 Hello.
 Kate on Conservation here, welcome to my online carboot sale — Sustainably 2nd-hand! ♻️As part of my extended Secondhand September pledge against ‘fast fashion’, I’ve been trying to declutter my home and reuse/recycle items that are gathering dust or no longer wanted or needed.

-I’ll be selling items through this channel to raise money for ELAFI Animal Welfare Awards).
-25% of sales will go to this cause. 🙌🏻
+I’ll be selling items through this channel to raise money for wildlife charities. 🙌🏻

 Shop Sustainably 2nd-hand

 You can visit my Sustainably 2nd-hand Depop shop here: depop.com/kateconservation/

 Engage with the Sustainably 2nd-hand community by joining my Facebook group here.

 Check out new items on my Instagram page: instagram.com/sustainably2ndhand/

 Many thanks, and happy sustainable buying!

 So-called fast fashion (the term used for cheap and trendy clothing lines that are inspired by ideas from the catwalk, then mass produced at breakneck speed for sale in high street stores), is a major contributor to greenhouse gases, water and air pollution.